The Secrets of Psychology in Photography

 Examples of Composition

-Let’s study three examples of the same photograph, so that you can better understand the psychologic effects.
+Let’s study three examples of the same photograph, so that you can better understand the psychological effects.
 Below are three statements explaining the three photos.

 Photo 2: The photo technically uses the rule of thirds but something just isn’t right.
-Each photograph tells a story, which I’ve cover later.
+Each photograph tells a story.
 The young lady is looking off to the right, but the viewer will feel uneasy when seeing this picture.
 Even though the exposure is good, the pose is nice and the setting is beautiful, the image still doesn’t “feel” right.

 Photo 3: This photo correctly uses the rule of thirds.
 The lines of the handrail lead the eye directly to the young woman and will most likely stay there.